AditiSingh2003/Go-Lang/notes.md

 21- WebReqVerb
     Strings :- Builder:- a builder is used to efficiently build a string using Write method. responseString.String() this will convert the data that is holding in bytes to the

+    POST:- use /post
+        USE jSON data and url encoded form in data for backend.
+        NewReader syntax: it is a part of strings package and it has a thing that is if we put `` and write the data inside this it will be stored.

+    PostFormRequest:- to make a request we use http.PostForm(myurl,data)